ptamm2022/trommelhelden-frontend/readme.md

 ![Trommelhelden Schema](trommelhelden.png)

 ## Start Application

-1. In root folder run in cmd: `docker compose up -d`
+1. In root folder run in cmd: `docker-compose up -d`.

+If changes were made run `docker-compose up --build` instead.

 !!
 IMPORTANT !!
 Check that the files `entrypoint.sh` and `run-initialisiton.sh` in the folder backend/Docker have the end-of-line-sequence LF

 ## Start Backend Dev Server